 Here's an easy way to tell if your exercise is moderate: You're at a moderate level of activity if you can talk but not sing during the activity.
 If you can't talk while you're doing the activity, you're working too hard.

-to add more physical activity to your life, here are some tips to get you
+If you're ready to add more physical activity to your life, here are some tips to get you started:

 One Woman's Story: